($1,317) Cost to ship a car from Reno, NV to Evansville, IN

 The time of the year

-The time of year and weather conditions in Reno and Evansville play a major role in determining car shipping rates.
+Seasonal demand and weather conditions in both Reno and Evansville can impact car shipping prices.

 Reno experiences very hot summer and very cold winter.
 If you're looking to relocate, consider the months of June, September and May as these months have favorable weather.
 December and January are the least comfortable months.